sp94/Peacock.jl/paper/paper.md

 photonic crystals can now be manufactured for unprecedented control over the flow of light, with applications ranging from optical fibers [@knight2003photonic] to photonic circuitry [@joannopoulos2008molding].

-`Peacock.jl` provides a user-friendly interface to analyse 2D photonic crystals with support for non-orthogonal unit cells and inhomogeneous permittivity and/or permeability.
-The package focuses on ease of use and includes a `Zoo` submodule of crystals from published works.
-We hope that in time the `Zoo` will grow and aid others to reproduce and extend existing work.

-Photonic crystals are also a promising platform for exotic materials known as photonic topological insulators [@wu2015scheme; @blanco2019engineering;
+Photonic crystals are also a promising platform for materials known as photonic topological insulators [@wu2015scheme; @wang2019band;
-@rider2019perspective], the photonic analogue of the electronic topological insulator [@kane2005z; @kane2005quantum; @bernevig2006quantum] for which the 2016 Nobel Prize in Physics was awarded. `Peacock.jl` includes built-in methods to identify topological photonic crystals using Wilson loops [@blanco2020tutorial], for which open source implementations have been lacking.
+@blanco2019engineering], the photonic analogue of the electronic topological insulators [@kane2005z; @kane2005quantum; @bernevig2006quantum],
+whose exotic surface states could allow light to be guided around defects, impurities, and sharp corners without backscattering [@rider2019perspective].

+`Peacock.jl` provides a user-friendly interface to analyse and predict the behaviour of 2D photonic crystals, with support for non-orthogonal unit cells and inhomogeneous permittivity and/or permeability.
+As well as common tools to study the eigensolutions of photonic crystals, such as visualising the eigenmodes or the plotting the eigenvalues on a band diagram as in \autoref{fig:examples}a-e), `Peacock.jl` also includes built-in using Wilson loop methods [@blanco2020tutorial] to study the topology of photonic bands.
+Although interest in band topology has been heightened after the 2016 Nobel Prize in Physics was awarded for the study of electronic band topology, to our knowledge `Peacock.jl` is the first open-source package that allows the band topology of photonic crystals to be studied using Wilson loops, as in \autoref{fig:examples}f-g.

+Finally, `Peacock.jl` includes a `Zoo` submodule of crystals from published works.
+If you model a photonic crystal with `Peacock.jl`, please consider contributing your geometry to the `Zoo` submodule to help others reproduce your work.

 ![Example reproduction of the fragilely topological photonic crystal in [@blanco2019engineering]. (a) Unit cell of the photonic crystal.